Frequently Asked Questions

 |How do I make a payment?|

 Cash is accepted Mon - Friday 9:00am - 4:00pm.
 Mail a certified bank check or money order with Case Number and exact amount!
 We do not accept personal checks.
-Mastercard & Visa credit cards ACCEPTED with a signature on file.
+Mastercard & Visa credit cards ACCEPTED with a signature.
 You may pay with a credit card in person, fax or mail a filled out fine/fee notice back to the court.

 |How do I file an eviction in the Town of Salina?|